 - Outlets at the Start of the Year: 389

 - Outlets at the End of the Year: 350

 Section V – Financial Performance Representations (Item 19, 2020 FDD) and Analysis

 Part 1 – Franchised Qdoba Restaurants – Historical Average Net Restaurant Sales

 - The following figures represent the average net restaurant sales for certain franchised Qdoba restaurants.

-- The information is based on unaudited information for 260 franchised restaurants that were open and operating for at least the last 3 years and that were open the entire fiscal year reported.
+- The information is based on unaudited information for 239 franchised restaurants that were open and franchised-operated for at least the last 3 years and that were not closed greater than 7 operating days in the entire fiscal year reported.

-- Qdoba excluded information for 95 franchised Qdoba restaurants because they were not open for 3 years or were not open the entire fiscal year (60 units) and non-traditional franchised Qdoba restaurants (35 units).
+- Qdoba excluded information for 106 franchised Qdoba restaurants because they were not open and franchised-operated for 3 years or were closed greater than 7 operating days in the fiscal year (83 excluded for not being open or franchised-operated for 3 years and 23 excluded for being closed greater than 7 operating days) and non-traditional franchised Qdoba restaurants (35 units).

 - Qdoba uses franchised restaurants that have been open 3 years or more because, in Qdoba’s experience, it takes a number of years for sales to mature at new restaurants, particularly in new markets.

 - The data covers all applicable franchised restaurants for the fiscal year ending September 29, 2019.